awsdocs/amazon-vpc-user-guide/doc_source/security_iam_service-with-iam.md

 For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

-For example, to specify the `vpc-1234567890abcdef0` VPC in your statement, use the following ARN:
+For example, to specify the `vpc-1234567890abcdef0` VPC in your statement, use the ARN shown in the following example\.

 ```
 "Resource": "arn:aws:ec2:us-east-1:123456789012:vpc/vpc-1234567890abcdef0"
 ```

-To specify all VPCs that belong to a specific account, use the wildcard \(\*\):
+To specify all VPCs that belong to a specific account, use the wildcard \(\*\)\.

 ```
 "Resource": "arn:aws:ec2:us-east-1:123456789012:vpc/*"